ahoffmeyer/robotstxt_editor/README.rst

 This will create a backup file of the current robots.txt (with special filename) and set the backup file as new robots.txt into your document root.

+ToDo
+====
+* Creating MultiDomain robots.txt files and providing a proper .htaccess setting for this
+* Diff on backup previews and current robots.txt

 Author
 ======